rothgyr/religious_musings/mainOutline.md

 ## Hypothesis

-All men are saved eventually - the Second Resurrection allows for all those except who have committed the unpardonable sin (D&C 130: 27), to have an opportunity to attain the celestial kingdom.
+All men are saved eventually?
+That the Second Resurrection allows for all those except who have committed the unpardonable sin (D&C 130: 27), to have an opportunity to attain the celestial kingdom.